How to Safely Host a Gathering During the Coronavirus Pandemic

 Host Your Gathering Outdoors

 If you must head inside, gather in a well-ventilated area such as near an open window, Nordlund says.
-(Check out more about the science behind the open window idea as it relates to the coronavirus.)

 "When guests arrive, minimize gestures that promote close contact.
 Instead of shaking hands, elbow bumping or hugging, wave and verbally greet each other," Nordlund says.